jmackey-astro/PION/README.txt

 ---- COMPILING CODE:       ----
 -------------------------------
 Stages:
-(1) compile external libraries (including manually downloading the SUNDIALS library).
+(1) compile external libraries.
-(2) run serial code compilation script.
+(2) run serial code compilation script, and/or
 (3) run parallel code compilation script.
 (4) copy the executables to wherever you want to run the code.

 (1)
-First you need to compile extra libraries. cd to "./extra_libraries" run "bash install_all_libs.sh" to install.
+First you need to compile extra libraries. cd to "./extra_libraries"
-You need to manually download the Sundials library (v.2.4.0 please) from their website -- the install script will complain and tell you the link to the library.
+From the command line, run "bash install_all_libs.sh" to install.
 The script needs internet access with "wget" to work.
+On OS-X this means you probably need to replace wget with another command (curl?).

 (2)
 Then cd to "./bin_serial" and run "bash compile_code.sh"